graeme-winter/dials_tutorials/CCP4-DLS-2025/command-line-processing.md

 ```

 > [!NOTE]
-> The space group selected by `dials.refine_bravais_settings` is $P\ 2\ 2\ 2$; that is, no attempt has been made yet to locate screw axes.
+> The space group selected by `dials.refine_bravais_settings` is P222; that is, no attempt has been made yet to locate screw axes.
 That's not a problem, we do not need to know the exact space group prior to integration, just a sub group.
 There will be another attempt at symmetry determination later.

 It useful to look at the way the crystal parameters change during the scan, to make sure there are no unrealistic-looking changes.
 One way to do that is to use the command: